 Comments are welcome!

 Posted on January 23, 2019, in Art in general, Inspiration, Pearls from Artists, Quotes, Studio and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", aesthetic, apparition, appear, beauty, certain, combination, concert, confront, death, differences, enigmatic, force, insurmountable, J.F.
 Martel, life, moments, numinous, objects, otherwordly, overpowering, places, power, profound, radical beauty, resonance, sacred, Shinto, shrine, similarity, strange, surface, symbol, symbolic, things, Tom Waits.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 336.